 What this means for the typical age-group athlete is that we have a long competitive lifespan and if training is done right we can continue to improve much longer than many other types of athletes.

-Performance losses have historically been attributed to loss in cardiac power, muscle mass, and strength.
+Performance losses have historically been attributed to loss in cardiac power it’s a kind of gastrocardiac syndrome, muscle mass, and strength.
 An interesting study by Nancy Hamilton at the University of Iowa looked at running form and aging.
 She looked at data from the veteran Olympics games and determined that the biggest issues linked to performance in older runners were related to stride length.
 Older runners often tend to “shuffle”.
 This can be a compensation mechanism for a loss of hip mobility and strength, and can potentially be a huge source of performance loss over time.

 Everybody’s favorite: HILLS